 Heat treatments are applied to forged components in order to improve final in-use properties.
-FORGE® embeds heat treatment capabilities to address multiple heat treatment processes: from austenitization to most common heat treatments, water or oil quenching including descente into the bath when applicable, spray quenching, induction hardening, carburizing, nitriding, tempering.
+FORGE® embeds heat treatment capabilities to address multiple heat treatment processes: from austenitization to most common heat treatments, water/oil/polymer quenching including drop into the bath when applicable, spray quenching, induction hardening, carburizing, nitriding, tempering.

 The heat treatment process chain can be simulated so as to obtain the final in-use properties.
 As an example, carburizing with subsequent quenching and tempering operation can be calculated, induction hardening followed by tempering.

 Temperature evolution during quenching of a steel helicoidal gear;